joleeee/rebg/tools/ql/README.md

+# TODO
+- [ ] make a small qiling template which can be used to spawn rebg

-Using pypy3 on apple silicone
+# Using pypy3 on apple silicone

 ```
 pypy3.10 -m pip uninstall capstone